Ask AI

 pip install dagster dagster-airbyte

-You'll also need to have an Airbyte Cloud account, and have created an Airbyte API Key.
-For more information, see the Airbyte API docs.
+You'll also need to have an Airbyte Cloud account, and have created an Airbyte client ID and client secret.
+For more information, see the Airbyte API docs and Airbyte authentication guide.

 Step 1: Connecting to Airbyte Cloud#